Putting Humans First - Implementing Human-Centered Design at Work

 The human centric work design approach is based on the idea that work is not just a series of tasks to be performed, but a holistic experience that affects the physical, emotional and mental state of employees.
 The approach emphasizes the importance of designing work environments that support employees' needs for autonomy, competence, and connectedness.
 It recognizes that employees are not mere resources, but unique individuals with different talents, skills, and preferences.

 According to studies, employees who work in a human-centered environment are 3.8 times more likely to be high performers, 3.2 times more likely to be willing to stay in their jobs, and 3.1 times more likely to be less fatigued than when these practices are not implemented.
-Three key elements for the successful implementation of human-centered work design are flexible work experiences, intentional collaboration and empathy-based management.
+Three key elements for the successful implementation of human centric work design are flexible work experiences, intentional collaboration and empathy-based management.

 When we talk about human-centric work design, we are talking about the "user experience" at the workplace.
 However, employees should be perceived less as users than as people with needs.

-1. Humans at the center
+1. humans at the center

-2. Symbiosis
+2. symbiosis

-3. Understanding problems
+3. understanding problems

 4. Intervene small and constantly